$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Conclusion

 \section{Conclusion}

-We have demonstrated that parameterizing networks in \mup significantly improves the generalization of LOs to wider networks than those seen during training, even surpassing VeLO (meta-trained for $4000$ TPU months) on the widest tasks.
-Moreover, our experiments show that networks trained with \mup generalize better to wider and deeper out-of-distribution tasks than their SP counterparts.
-When evaluated on much longer training tasks, we observe that \mup has a stabilizing effect, enabling meta-generalization to much longer unrolls ($25\times$ maximum meta-training unroll length).
+We have theoretically and empirically demonstrated that it is possible to obtain a valid $\mu$-parameterization for two state-of-the-art learned optimizer architectures.
+Under or proposed meta-training recipe, meta-learned optimizers show substantial improvements in meta-generalization properties when compared to strong baselines from previous work.
+Remarkably, our $\mu$LOs, meta-trained only on MLP tasks, surpass the performance of per-task-tuned hand-designed baselines in terms of average rank on wide OOD tasks.
+Moreover, our experiments also show that $\mu$LOs meta-trained with our recipe generalize better to wider and, unexpectedly, deeper out-of-distribution tasks than their SP counterparts.
+When evaluated on much longer training tasks, we observe that $\mu$LOs have a stabilizing effect, enabling meta-generalization to much longer unrolls ($25\times$ maximum meta-training unroll length).
 All of the aforementioned benefits of $\mu$LOs come at \emph{zero} extra computational cost compared to SP LOs.
 Our results outline a promising path forward for low-cost meta-training of learned optimizers that can generalize to large unseen tasks.